celevitz/touRnamentofchampions/README.md

 Issues to work on:

-- Data entry for Seasons 3 and 5
+- Data entry for Season 5 as it airs
-- The Randomizer data set has duplicate rows for the finals, one for each coast.
-- Complete handedness
+- Complete handedness and nicknames
-- Add gender to seed dataset

 ## 4. References & Acknowlegements